karthik1609/car_insurance_claims_ai_agent/options.md

 * LLM reasoning to produce JSON,
 * Fraud detection or metadata analysis (this could be integrated in Safety agent or in DocAgent as part of image processing – e.g., DocAgent could use EXIF metadata to detect if photo might be edited, similar to original fraud utils),
 * Human escalation.
   Additionally, Approach 2 introduces:
 * Improved *cost efficiency* (router),
 * Improved *scalability* (parallel agents),
 * Better *observability* (per-agent logs),
-* More *maintainability* (each agent’s code is focused, e.g., OCR logic vs prompt logic separated).
+* More *maintainability* (each agent's code is focused, e.g., OCR logic vs prompt logic separated).

 Thus, Approach 2 is a fully Azure-native, production-grade architecture that **meets all functionality requirements** and optimizes them.
-The complexity is higher, but Azure’s managed services (Foundry Agent Service, etc.) are designed to handle such multi-agent orchestrations, making it feasible to implement and maintain.
-This is ideal when cost control and resilience are top priorities, and you don’t mind the additional engineering overhead to set it up.
+The complexity is higher, but Azure's managed services (Foundry Agent Service, etc.) are designed to handle such multi-agent orchestrations, making it feasible to implement and maintain.
+This is ideal when cost control and resilience are top priorities, and you don't mind the additional engineering overhead to set it up.

 ---

 # **Approach 3: Hybrid Vision (Azure-Hosted) + Azure Agent Mesh**

-*In Approach 3, we combine a specialized vision AI model with Azure’s agent-based reasoning system.
-Originally, this approach proposed using Groq’s Maverick vision model for superior image analysis, paired with Azure for everything else. **To do it fully on Azure,** we replace the external Groq model with an **Azure-hosted equivalent** (e.g. a custom vision model or upcoming multimodal GPT-4 capabilities).
+*In Approach 3, we combine a specialized vision AI model with Azure's agent-based reasoning system.
+Originally, this approach proposed using Groq's Maverick vision model for superior image analysis, paired with Azure for everything else. **To do it fully on Azure,** we replace the external Groq model with an **Azure-hosted equivalent** (e.g. a custom vision model or upcoming multimodal GPT-4 capabilities).
 This way, we retain advanced image understanding without leaving Azure.* The rest of the architecture mirrors the multi-agent mesh from Approach 2, including model routing and RAG, so functionality is preserved fully on Azure.

 ## **Context Diagram (C4 Level 1)**

 Externally, the context remains the same as prior approaches: user calls the service, and a human may review if needed.
 The difference in Approach 3 is mainly internal (which vision system is used).
-We’ll highlight that the system uses a *specialized Vision AI model* hosted in Azure to analyze images with high accuracy.
+We'll highlight that the system uses a *specialized Vision AI model* hosted in Azure to analyze images with high accuracy.

 ```mermaid
 graph LR